 for some non-anticipative functional $f$, where $\widehat W_t = (t,W_t)$ denotes the time-extended Brownian motion, cf. \cite[Chapter~5.3.D]{Karatzas1988}.
 If $\hbW$ is the time-extended Stratonovich-enhanced Brownian rough path and $\pi_1$ its first-level projection, then $\widehat W_{[0,t]} = \pi_1(\hbW_{[0,t]})$, and thus

-Hence, $Y$ fits into the setting of Corollary~\ref{cor: approximation Brownian signature}~\emph{(ii)}, which then yields an $\mathcal H^p$-approximation of $Y$ by linear functionals on the time-extended Brownian signature.
+Hence, $Y$ fits into the setting of Proposition~\ref{prop: approximation Gaussian signature}~\emph{(ii)}, which then yields an $\mathcal H^p$-approximation of $Y$ by linear functionals on the time-extended Brownian signature.

-We note, however, that making the representation $Y_t = f(\widehat W_{[0,t]})$ fully rigorous requires a careful measurability analysis for progressively measurable processes with respect to the topology induced by the rough path type distance used on $\Lambda_T^\alpha$; cf. \cite[Section~4.2]{Bank2025}.
+We note, however, that making the representation $Y_t = f(\widehat W_{[0,t]})$ fully rigorous requires a careful measurability analysis for progressively measurable processes with respect to the topology induced by the rough path distance used on $\Lambda_T^\alpha$; cf.~\cite[Section~4.2]{Bank2025}.
 For this reason, we have opted for the proof of Proposition~\ref{prop: SDE signature approx} based on classical results from the theory of stochastic differential equations and rough paths. \end{remark}

 \begin{remark} Recently, so-called signature-based models have been introduced in mathematical finance in \cite{Cuchiero2023,Cuchiero2025}; see also \cite{Arribas2021}.
 These models offer several favorable features compared to classical approaches, which are typically based on stochastic differential equations, for describing financial markets.
 More precisely, signature models represent the underlying dynamics as linear functionals acting on the random signature of a driving noise process, with the time-extended Brownian motion being the most commonly used example.
 Proposition~\ref{prop: SDE signature approx} provides a theoretical density result for this class of Brownian signature models in the classical (unweighted) $L^p$-sense.
 In particular, it shows that finite linear combinations of time-extended Brownian signature coordinates can approximate solutions to a broad class of stochastic differential equations, independently of the specific drift and diffusion structure.
 This complements the existing numerical literature on signature-based models in finance, where such finite-dimensional signature models have already been successfully applied, for instance, to the calibration of Heston- and SABR-type stochastic volatility models in \cite{Cuchiero2023}. \end{remark}